Mertcan-polat/Next-GraphQl/README.md

 CSS editing was done with TailwindCss.

-When you start the project in your local, you first you have to enter npm install command in terminal.
-Run the npm run dev command to start the project.
+When you start the project in your local, you first you have to enter 'npm install' command in terminal.
+Run the 'npm run dev' command to start the project.